-15 Further guidance on business continuity arrangements can be found in ASX [Name of Rules] Operating Rules Guidance Note 10 Business Continuity and Disaster Recovery.
+Further guidance on business continuity arrangements can be found in ASX Clear Operating Rules Guidance Note 10 Business Continuity and Disaster Recovery.

 the obligation of the service provider to consult with the participant if it proposes to outsource any of the services being supplied.